INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

     fileType: tabular
     fileTypeOptions:
       type: tsv

-      inlineTags: true  # allows inline tags such as in Sketch WPL format
+      # allows inline tags such as in Sketch WPL format
       # all inline tags encountered will be indexed
+      inlineTags: true

-      glueTags: true    # interprets <g/> to be a glue tag such as in Sketch WPL format
+      # interprets <g/> to be a glue tag such as in Sketch WPL format
+      glueTags: true

+      # If the file includes "inline tags" like <p></p> and <s></s>,
+      # (like for example the Sketch Engine WPL format does)
+      # is it allowed to have separated characters after such a tag?
+      # [default: false]
+      allowSeparatorsAfterInlineTags: false

     documentPath: doc   # looks for document elements such as in Sketch WPL format
                         # (attributes are automatically indexed as metadata)
     annotatedFields: